-Whatever else they may lose because of the pandemic, together we can help this generation of Allanians maintain their sense of belonging and the opportunities that come along with an exceptional Dame Allan’s education.
+Whatever else they may lose because of the pandemic, together we can help this generation of Allanians to maintain their sense of belonging and continue to benefit from the opportunities that come with an exceptional Dame Allan’s education.

 I was not a pupil at Dame Allan's, but in my 20 years association with the Schools I have seen the huge benefits of a Dame Allan's education.

 In these turbulent times our children’s education has been severely disrupted.
 However, due to the fantastic efforts of our staff, we have still been able to provide comprehensive remote learning and support.
 I am proud to say our students have responded wonderfully to this and the Governors are committed to ensuring if at all possible, all of our current pupils can continue to enjoy the Dame Allan's experience.

 Our commitment is such that we have already earmarked substantial funds to support this appeal, but we need more.
 Your added support would be invaluable to our school community in our time of need.
 Thank you.

 These are very difficult times for all of us, but inevitably for some more than others.